Compare CorpNet to Other Online Business Formation Service Providers

 - Bylaws – LegalZoom charges an extra $99 fee for bylaws, even if you purchase their top-level Express Gold package.
 All other providers include bylaws in their premium packages, and charge a fee to add bylaws to a basic package.

-- Custom LLC Operating Agreement and Minutes – Here again, LegalZoom tacks on an extra $99 fee for custom LLC operating agreement and minutes, even if you have their top-level package.
+- Custom LLC Operating Agreement and Minutes – Here again, LegalZoom tacks on an extra $99 fee for a custom LLC Operating Agreement and minutes, even if you have their top-level package.
 All other providers include this at the top level, and only charge a fee (between $25 and $99) to add it to a lower-tier package.

-- Obtaining an EIN – An EIN in most top-tier packages, except LegalZoom (which charges up to $159 extra for an add-on package).
+- Obtaining an EIN – An Employee Identification Number (EIN) in most top-tier packages, except LegalZoom (which charges up to $159 extra for an add-on package).

 - S-Corporation Election Form Preparation – An S-Corporation election is free from several providers (CorpNet, Incfile, Incorporate.com, and Swyft Filings), but BizFilings charges up to $45 extra, and LegalZoom charges $60 extra.